Skip to Main Content

 A strong annual appeal begins with a strategic annual campaign plan.
 Before you write your annual appeal letter, make sure your annual campaign includes these parts to support it.

-Storytelling that illustrates your mission: You’ll use storytelling in your annual appeal letter, and it will reinforce the rest of the activities in the overall campaign.
+You’ll use storytelling in your annual appeal letter, and it will reinforce the rest of the activities in the overall campaign.

-How you’ll use data: What data do you need to evaluate previous annual appeals and inform this one?
-Which numbers will you share with donors?
 Make sure you have systems in place to capture your donors’ information as they interact with your campaign and respond to your annual appeal.
 Track their contact information, how they gave, their gift amount, and other details you can use to shape future campaigns.

 • One-time donors